 Be careful and watch out for anyone seeking to disrupt your pleasant wagon ride through Cache Creek Canyon.

 After a harrowing journey up the trail, we were escorted to our BBQ feast.
 My husband and I enjoyed that the children were each assigned a Cowgirl or Cowboy to help gather their vittles.
-This meant we were able to relax and enjoy our own meal and the show.
-The evening is complete with stage performances, singing, and some good ole fashion hoe down audience participation.
-Our kids received a lot of attention since they were the only attending that night.
+This meant we could relax and enjoy our own meal and the show.
+The evening is complete with stage performances, singing, and some good ole fashion hoe-down audience participation.
+Our kids received much attention since they were the only ones attending that night.
 Needless to say, fun was had by all!

-Teton Village of course gets it’s name sake from the surrounding Majestic Grand Teton Mountain Range.
-I cannot begin to cover the amazing time we had in the Tetons in this particular post, but will definitely be doing a guide in the near future.
+Teton Village, of course, gets its namesake from the surrounding Majestic Grand Teton Mountain Range.
+I cannot begin to cover the amazing time we had in the Tetons in this particular post but will be doing a guide soon.
 However, I did want to mention the very nearby Jenny Lake and our time spent there.

-As you can see from my brief overview of our few days in Jackson Hole, WY there are so many great things to do.
+As you can see from my brief overview of our few days in Jackson Hole, WY, there are many great things to do.
 For more resources for the area and other National Parks, check out our list below.